 Kenyan author, LGBT activist Binyavanga Wainaina dies at 48

-NAIROBI, Kenya (AP) — One of Africa's best-known authors, Binyavanga Wainaina, has died at age 48, a colleague and friend said Wednesday.
+NAIROBI, Kenya (AP) — One of Africa's best-known authors and gay rights activists, Binyavanga Wainaina, has died at age 48, a colleague and friend said Wednesday.

-Tom Maliti, the chairman of the Kwani Trust which Wainaina founded, told The Associated Press the Kenyan author died Tuesday night in Nairobi after an illness.
+The Kenyan author died Tuesday night in Nairobi after an illness, Tom Maliti, the chairman of the Kwani Trust which Wainaina founded, told The Associated Press.

 Wainaina, who won the 2002 Caine Prize for African Writing, was a key figure in the artistic community who promoted local authors.
 Friends and supporters in an outpouring of tributes on Wednesday shared his work including his biting essay "How to Write About Africa."